-- Relative longitudinal distance

-@ 0km/h relative velocity $0 \pm [0.20]$ m

-@ 8km/h relative velocity $x \pm [0.20].m$

-Lateral deviation from test path GVT $0 \pm 0.20 \text{m}$

-7.4.3.1 Steer the vehicle as appropriate to achieve the lateral velocity in a smooth controlled manner and with minimal overshoot
+- Relative longitudinal speed0 or $8 \pm 1.0$ km/h - Relative longitudinal distance - @ 0km/h relative velocity $0 \pm [0.20]$ m - @ 8km/h relative velocity $x \pm [0.20]m$ - Lateral deviation from test path GVT0 $\pm$ 0.20m - 7.4.3.1 Steer the vehicle as appropriate to achieve the lateral velocity in a smooth controlled manner and with minimal overshoot

-- 7.4.4 The end of an LDW test is considered as when the warning commences. - 7.4.5 The end of an LKA/ELK Road Edge test is considered complete 2 seconds after one of the following occurs: - The LKA/ELK system fails to maintain the VUT within the permitted lane departure distance. - The LKA/ELK system intervenes to maintain the VUT within permitted lane departure distance, such that a maximum lateral position is achieved that subsequently diminishes causing the VUT to turn back towards the lane. - 7.4.6 The end of an ELK oncoming or overtaking test is considered as when one of the following occurs: - The ELK system intervenes to prevent a collision between the VUT and target vehicle - The ELK system has failed to intervene (sufficiently) to prevent a collision between the VUT and target vehicle.
+- 7.4.4 The end of an LDW test is considered as when the warning commences. - 7.4.5 The end of a BSM test is considered to be when the longitudinal distance between the VUT and test target =0m (i.e. when the front end of the VUT is aligned with the rear end of the test target). - 7.4.6 The end of an LKA/ELK Road Edge test is considered complete 2 seconds after one of the following occurs: - The LKA/ELK system fails to maintain the VUT within the permitted lane departure distance. - The LKA/ELK system intervenes to maintain the VUT within permitted lane departure distance, such that a maximum lateral position is achieved that subsequently diminishes causing the VUT to turn back towards the lane. - 7.4.7 The end of an ELK oncoming or overtaking test is considered as when one of the following occurs: - The ELK system intervenes to prevent a collision between the VUT and target vehicle - The ELK system has failed to intervene (sufficiently) to prevent a collision between the VUT and target vehicle.
 This can be assumed when one of the following occurs: - The lateral separation between the VUT and target vehicle equal < 0.3m in the oncoming and overtaking scenario - No intervention is observed at a TTC = 0.8s or a TTC submitted by the OEM